 Take Part in World Day for Decent Work Oct.
 7.

 October 5, 2012—Being employed in “decent work” sounds basic.
 But for millions of people around the world, it is not a reality.

 U.S. Steps Up Efforts to Address Human Trafficking.

 September 26, 2012—In the Congo, Marie Godet Niyonyota was kidnapped by rebels and turned into a slave.

 Nicaragua the Third Nation to Adopt Domestic Work Standard.

 October 18, 2012—Nicaragua this week became the third country to ratify the International Labor Organization (ILO) convention on domestic workers.

 Global Activists Gather Against Child Labor in Agriculture.

 July 27, 2012—Globally, more than 129 million children are agriculture workers, the majority of them unpaid and involved in hazardous and age-inappropriate jobs, according to the International Labor Organization.
-Their plight and the path to remove them from exploitive work and return them to childhood was the subject the International Conference on Child Labour in Agriculture, July 28th-30th, 2012 in Washington, D.C.

 21 Million People Worldwide Are in Forced Labor: ILO Report.